radius-project/docs/docs/content/operations/platforms/kubernetes/_index.md

 {{% codetab %}}
 [Kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters inside Docker containers.
 Use the following setup to create a new cluster and install the Radius control plane, along with a new environment:

-Copy the text below into the local yaml file `kind-config.yaml`:
+First, copy the text below into a new file `kind-config.yaml`:
-### kind-config.yaml
 ```yaml
 kind: Cluster
 apiVersion: kind.x-k8s.io/v1alpha4